-Exception per the Road Forward (10/8/21): In the K-12 indoor classroom setting or a structured outdoor setting where mask use can be observed (i.e., holding class outdoors with educator supervision), the close contact definition excludes students who were within 3 to 6 feet of an infected student (laboratory-confirmed or a clinically compatible illness) where both the infected student and the exposed student(s) correctly and consistently wore well-fitting masks the entire time.
+Exception per the Road Forward: In the K-12 indoor classroom setting, the close contact definition excludes students who were within 3 to 6 feet of an infected student (laboratory-confirmed or a clinically compatible illness) where both the infected student and the exposed student(s) correctly and consistently wore well-fitting masks the entire time.
 This exception does not apply to teachers, staff, or other adults in the indoor classroom setting.

 - Upon notification that a student, staff member or parent/guardian has tested positive for COVID-19, the District will coordinate with the local health department to determine close contacts to whom they may have spread the virus.
-Quarantine persons will be based on NJDOH and CDC guidelines at the time. - The District will assist the local health department in conducting contact tracing activities, including ongoing communication with the identified individual and/or their contacts. - The District will ensure adequate information and training is provided to the staff as necessary to enable staff to carry out responsibilities assigned to them. - A staff liaison(s) shall be designated by the Superintendent or designee and shall be responsible for providing notifications and carrying out other components that could help ensure notifications are carried out in a prompt and responsible manner. - The District will allow staff, students and families to self-report symptoms and/or suspected exposure.
+Quarantine persons will be based on NJDOH and CDC guidelines at the time. - The District will assist the local health department in conducting contact tracing activities, including ongoing communication with the identified individual and/or their contacts. - The District will ensure adequate information and training is provided to the staff as necessary to enable staff to carry out responsibilities assigned to them. - A staff liaison(s) shall be designated by the Superintendent or designee and shall be responsible for providing notifications and carrying out other components that could help ensure notifications are carried out in a prompt and responsible manner.

+The District will allow staff, students and families to self-report symptoms and/or suspected exposure.